Select committee (parliamentary system)

+A select committee in the Westminster system of parliamentary democracy is a committee made up of a small number of parliamentary members appointed to deal with particular areas or issues.

+Description

-A select committee is a committee made up of a small number of parliamentary members appointed to deal with particular areas or issues originating in the Westminster system of parliamentary democracy.
-Select committees exist in the British Parliament, as well as in other parliaments based on the Westminster model, such as those in Australia, Canada, Malaysia, India, Sri Lanka and New Zealand.
+A select committee is a special subcommittee of a legislature or assembly.
+Select committees exist in the British Parliament, as well as in other parliaments based on the Westminster model, such as those in Australia, Canada, Malaysia, India, Sri Lanka, and New Zealand.

-It is a special subcommittee of a legislature or assembly governed under a committee system, like Robert's Rules of Order.
-They are often investigative in nature, collecting data or evidence for a law or problem, and will dissolve immediately after they report their findings to their superiors.
+They are often investigative in nature, collecting data or evidence for a law or problem, and dissolve after their findings have been reported.

 These are very common in government legislatures, and are used to solve special problems, hence their name.